kmbriedis/msss_project/README.md

 ## Light test

-To run light tests, make sure all dependencies are installed you are in cloned directory.
+To run light tests, make sure all dependencies are installed and you are in cloned directory.

 ### Reproducing default dynamics